Xunnamius/buselfs-experiments/README.md

+# NOTE: **YOU ARE IN THE OBSOLETED BRANCH!** Everything here is old and is kept around for the purposes of documentation.
+Switch back to master if you're trying to run experiments and stuff!

 # StrongBox (AKA/FKA: Buselfs) Experiments

 This repository houses my energy/AES related experiments for the purposes of eventually developing a chacha-based device mapper utilizing poly1305 and LFS officially known